alivadjid/assignment/readme.md

 1. Clone repository
 2. In nest-backend folder run `npm i`
 3. In next-frontend folder run `npm i`
-4. Now start docker-compose from root folder
+4. Now start docker-compose from root folder `docker-compose up`

 ```
 docker-compose up
 docker-compose up --build
 ```
-go to localhost:3001 -> login -> register
+go to localhost:3001 -> login -> sign up

 After register it will redirect to login page

-After login it will redirect to dashboard
+After login it will redirect to dashboard page

 On the dashboard you can see all tasks and chart with statuses